Afoma/My-Hashnode-Blog-Posts/ckzuaxlgc0b9vd4s1cm6294su.md

 ## NFT

 It is written fully as Non-Fungible-Token.
-As the name 'Non-Fungible' implies, it's a token created on a blockchain whose attributes are irreplaceable and that links to a piece of data (music concerts, medical records, digital arts, etc).
+As the name 'Non-Fungible' implies, it's a token created on a blockchain whose attributes are irreplaceable and that links to a piece of data (music concerts, medical records, digital arts, and so on).

 ## Double-spending